weaveworks/weave/site/operational-guide/concepts.md

 title: Concepts
 menu_order: 10
 ---
-This section describes some essential concepts with which you will need to be familiar before moving on to the example deployment scenarios.
+This section describes some of the essential concepts with which you will need to be familiar before continuing to the example deployment scenarios.

 ## Host

-For the purposes of this documentation we consider a host to be an installation of the Linux operating system which is running an instance of the Docker Engine.
-It may be executing directly on bare hardware or inside a virtual machine.
+For the purposes of this documentation a host is an installation of the Linux operating system that is running an instance of the Docker Engine.
+The host may be executing directly on bare hardware or inside a virtual machine.

 ## Peer